dominicpam89/nextjs-app-router-starter-v2/README.md

-# Next.js 15 Starter Pack
+# Next.js 15 Starter Pack with shadcn/ui and Theme Provider

-This is a Next.js 15 starter project using the App Router, configured with TypeScript, Prettier for formatting, ESLint for code quality, and Vitest with jsdom for UI testing.
-The project does not use a `src/` directory, with source files organized in `app/`, `components/`, etc.
+This is a Next.js 15 starter project using the App Router, configured with TypeScript, Prettier for formatting, ESLint for code quality, Vitest with jsdom for UI testing, and shadcn/ui with a theme provider for light/dark mode support.
+The project does not use a `src/` directory, with source files organized in `app/`, `components/`, and `lib/`.

 ## Features

-- **Next.js 15**: Uses the App Router for modern routing and React 19 for enhanced features.
+- **Next.js 15**: Utilizes the App Router and React 19 for modern routing and enhanced features.
 - **TypeScript**: Type-safe development with path aliases (`@/*` mapped to `app/*`).
-- **Prettier**: Standalone code formatting with custom rules (tabs, single quotes, etc.).
+- **Prettier**: Standalone code formatting with custom rules (tabs, `tabWidth: 4`, single quotes).
-- **ESLint**: Code quality linting, separated from Prettier, using flat configuration.
+- **ESLint**: Code quality linting, separated from Prettier, using ESLint 9 flat configuration.
-- **Vitest with jsdom**: Fast unit testing with React Testing Library for UI components.
+- **Vitest with jsdom**: Fast unit testing for React components using React Testing Library.
+- **shadcn/ui**: Customizable, accessible React components built with Tailwind CSS and Radix UI.
+- **Theme Provider**: Light/dark/system mode support via `next-themes` with a toggle component.
+- **Tailwind CSS v4**: Configured with shadcn/ui’s theme variables for consistent styling.
-- **VS Code Integration**: Configured for auto-formatting and linting on save.
+- **VS Code Integration**: Auto-formatting with Prettier and ESLint fixes on save.

 ## Prerequisites